tkota0726/Generative-Adversarial-Networks-for-financial-time-series-generation/README.md

 For a tutorial in form of iPython notebook, please refer to appendix E of my master thesis available at https://www.researchgate.net/project/Generative-Adversarial-Networks-4

 Both the theoretical approach and the implementation are based on the method of Hyland et al. for generative modelling of time series.
+Their research paper is available at https://arxiv.org/abs/1706.02633 and their code at https://github.com/ratschlab/RGAN